The Abduction of Europa (Rembrandt): Jacques Specx and Karel van Mander

-Art historians, like Mariët Westermann and Gary Schwartz interpret the painting as a reference to Specx' career.
+Art historians, such as Mariët Westermann and Gary Schwartz interpret the painting as a reference to Specx' career.
 The painting includes details from Ovid's story that strengthen the location of the tale as well as tie it to Specx' life.
 The African driver and non-European coach in the shadows to the right allude to the exotic Phoenician coast.
 There is a port in the background, a reference to the busy port of the Tyre.
 Karel van Mander looked for an applicable meaning to the work that constructed a moral concept to the classical literature.
 He quoted an unnamed ancient source that stated that the abducted princess was representative of "the human soul, borne by the body through the troubled sea of this world".
 Van Mander theorized that the bull, which is Zeus in the classical tale, is really the name of a ship that bore Europa from her eastern home of Tyre to the western continent that adopts her name.

 The literary comments of van Mander are essential to deconstructing the allegorical subject of Europa.
 In the story, Zeus whisks Europa away to Crete.
 In van Mander's interpretation, she is moved by ship to Crete.
 Just as Specx's career was to move treasures of Asia to Europe by ship, so too is Europa moved from her Eastern home to Europe.
 Rembrandt's familiarity with the literary and classical nature of the story is evident by the bull as both god and ship, and the harbor installation in the background.
 The harbor is representative of the busy trading ports in both Tyre and Europe.
 The portrayal of Tyre, though, seems fairly modern with the inclusion of a crane, a tool which did not exist in the first century when Ovid was alive.
 This detail strengthens the parallel between Tyre and the Dutch ports, as Rembrandt attempts to connect the story to Specx's livelihood.
 The relationship also alludes to Europa's impending new destination, where she will give Europe her name.
 Most scholars agree that this narrative was chosen specifically by Rembrandt to reinterpret and mirror Specx's career.